dlilab/Teaching_IntroDataScience/content/syllabus.md

 ## Evaluation

 Students will be evaluated on their knowledge of course content and ability to communicate their results via individual homework assignments (60%), their attendance and active participation in class (15%), and a final project (25%).
-T

 ### Homework (60%)